The Holocaust was arguably the darkest period in world history.

 - Inhumanity and suffering did and do still exist

-- Racial, religious and ethnic hate did and do still exist
+- Racial, religious and ethnic hate (including Anti-Semitism) did and do still exist

-- We can counter lessons of inhumanity and hate with lessons that promote tolerance, understanding, compassion and acceptance
+- We can counter inhumanity and hatred with lessons that promote tolerance, understanding, compassion and acceptance

 Would you like Sidney to share his experiences with you?
 Here is how.